a327ex/emoji-merge/README.md

 Anyway, [this post](http://www.davetech.co.uk/gamedevscreenshake) is probably as good as the other one, in the end it doesn't matter.
 There are two main shake functions, [`shake_shake`](https://github.com/a327ex/emoji-merge/blob/main/anchor/shake.lua#L62) which implements a normal shake with intensity falloff, and [`shake_spring`](https://github.com/a327ex/emoji-merge/blob/main/anchor/shake.lua#L52) which implements a directional springy shake.
 While there are many kinds of different shaking functions you could implement, these two have served me pretty well so far.

-As explained before, when the any of the two shake functions is called, the [`shake_update`](https://github.com/a327ex/emoji-merge/blob/main/anchor/shake.lua#L89) will run its calculations and ultimately change the `.shake_amount` vector with the current shake values.
-The object then simply needs to read those values, and when drawing it offsets the object's position by it.
+As explained before, when the any of the two shake functions is called, the [`shake_update`](https://github.com/a327ex/emoji-merge/blob/main/anchor/shake.lua#L89) function will run its calculations and ultimately change the `.shake_amount` vector with the current shake values.
+The object then simply needs to read those values, and when drawing it, offset the object's position by it.

 ## Color

 There are three color mixins: [`color`](https://github.com/a327ex/emoji-merge/blob/main/anchor/color.lua), [`color_ramp`](https://github.com/a327ex/emoji-merge/blob/main/anchor/color_ramp.lua) and [`color_sequence`](https://github.com/a327ex/emoji-merge/blob/main/anchor/color_sequence.lua).
-The color mixin is just that, it takes in 4 r, g, b, a values or a hex code and then you use the color object to draw things with certain colors...
+The color mixin is just that, it takes in `r, g, b, a` values or a hex code and then you use the color object to draw things with... the color...

 Most colors that I use are defined in the `main:set_theme` function, which sets a global table of colors based on a given theme, for instance, here's the `'twitter_emoji'` theme, with colors taken from the twitter emoji set: